 Rickey was Editor of the statewide newspapers The People's Voice and Vermont Woman.
 As a Professor of Liberal Studies at Vermont College for over 20 years, she has worked with scores of writing students, editing, advising, and assessing their writing.
 She published her first novel Second Sight with Calyx Books, which was then re-issued by Harper Collins Publishers.
 In 2012, she wrote a series of six articles about women and the economy which won her a National Newspaper Award.
 Her collection of short stories, Whole Worlds Could Pass Away, was released in July of 2017 by Rootstock Publishing.
 Three years ago she was awarded a Hedgebrook Writing Fellowship where she spent her time working on her forthcoming book (April 3, 2018)from SheWrites Press, Screwnomics: How Our Economy Hurts Women and Real Ways To Make Change.

 Doni Hoffman earned a Bachelor of Arts in Environmental Studies with a focus on sustainability and communications from Dickinson College.
 In 2011, she helped to found a community-building non-profit organization and served as its Executive Director for five years.
 She has extensive experience in community organizing, event planning, and managing complex projects.
 Doni also has a significant background in marketing, specifically social media promotion and website development.
-Doni works on social media promotion across all platforms, ad creation, direct mail campaign materials, author and book website design for Rootstock Publishing book projects and also provides support for all of our Rootstock Book Promotion and Publicity Services projects with non-Rootstock authors.
+Doni works on book cover and interior layout design, social media promotion across all platforms, ad creation, direct mail campaign materials, author and book website design for Rootstock Publishing book projects and also provides support for all of our Rootstock Book Promotion and Publicity Services projects with non-Rootstock authors.

 Know how important a well-designed Book Cover is?